omerfuyar/shuild/README.md

 User should not use any `SHUI_` prefixed elements of the library.
 These are internal elements and not meant for public use.

+User can define the specified macros in the header to change limits of the library.

+Currently there is only support for `clang`, `gcc` and `msvc`/`clang-cl` compilers.
+User can use other compilers but in this case compiler commands should be entered manually using compiler flags.

 ## Example

 A simple build source file example: